SummerPapaya/supply-chain-portfolio/README.md

 - **Gemini / VeloCortex apps** — React 19 + Vite, built to static assets
 - **Data sources** — GSCPI, Drewry WCI, SCFI, WTO, NY Fed, UNCTAD, China Customs, and more (25+ institutions)

-## 🌐 Optional: Enable Chinese Translation for the Radar

-The "今日供应链雷达" (Today's Supply Chain Radar) section fetches English RSS feeds by default and copies the English text into the Chinese (`zh`) field.
-To have the GitHub Action auto-translate titles and summaries into Chinese on every refresh, add an encrypted repository secret.
-The secret value lives only in GitHub and is never written to this repo, the code, or the deployed site.

-1. Create a **dedicated** API key at [DeepSeek](https://platform.deepseek.com) (a small prepaid balance acts as a de-facto spend cap).
-2. Repo → **Settings → Secrets and variables → Actions → New repository secret**.
-3. **Name:** `DEEPSEEK_API_KEY` &nbsp; **Value:** *your key* (never commit the real value here).
-4. (Optional) **Actions → Generate Supply Chain Radar → Run workflow** to apply immediately.

-The refresh runs every 12 hours (UTC 00:13 / 12:13) via the scheduled workflow and can also be triggered manually.
-Prefer a dedicated key with a low balance cap; the secret name above is already referenced in `.github/workflows/generate-radar.yml`.

-The radar also pulls two **Chinese web sources** — **雨果网** (cross-border e-commerce / tariffs / logistics) and **罗戈网** (logistics & supply-chain research).
-They publish no public RSS, so the generator does a lightweight, stdlib-only HTML scrape; each column keeps at least one native-Chinese item, and every link points to the original article.

 ## 📄 License

 MIT License — see `LICENSE` for details.
 Report content is sourced from public reporting; refer to original citations for each data point.